EdithChorev/Team1/README.md

 # Rossman Store

 Welcome to Team One's Rossman Store Sales Model!
-This Repo allows you to take raw Rossman's sales data and output accurate sales predictions for any given Rossman Store on any given day.
+This Repo allows you to take Rossman Store data and output accurate sales predictions for any given Rossman Store on any given day.
 Magic!

-This Repo is split into two parts.
-Data Cleaning and Feature Engineering, where you will prepare your dataset for the models.
+This Repo is split in two parts.
+Data Cleaning and Feature Engineering, where you will prepare your data for predictive analysis.
 And Model Execution, where you will estimate store sales using an ensemble of the following models:

 * Random Forest
 * Multivariate Regression
 * Gradient Boosted Trees

 So what are you waiting for?
-Clone this repositary to your local machine and then follow the steps below to output sales predictions for Rossman Stores.
+Clone this repositary to your local machine and follow the steps below to output sales predictions for Rossman Stores.

 # Data Cleaning and Feature Engineering

-In order to produce a cleaned dataset for execution, we must combine and clean the following files:
+In order to produce a cleaned dataset for execution, we combine and clean the following files:

 * A .csv file with characteristics of each Rossman store, this file is called: `store.csv`
 * A .csv file with daily sales and activity data for each Rossman store, this file is called: `test_set.csv`